harihp29/Titanic-kaggle/Titanic README.md

 # Titanic-kaggle
 Titanic 2nd attempt score notebook

+The titanic kaggle project gave me the first understanding of a competition.
+It also gave me the prespective of how to approach a real time project and a lifetime learning that I can carry forward with .
+Even though I struggled as a beginner to bring things together eventually I was happy to understand and post my first kaggle competition.I would be working on improvising my approaches and on bringing about more interesting ideas.

 The first attempt score was 0.38 , predicted based on the gender column.
-The second attempt was made analysing and understanding information on kaggle.
+The second attempt was made analysing various notebooks and information on kaggle.
-The flow goes as below,
+The flow of the notebook goes as below,

    1. Importing basic libraries
    2. Reading the data sets